 Back (Rod Grenades, WWI)

 These are Austro-Hungarian Zeitzünder ("time fuze") rod grenades, used during WWI.
-The serrated fragmentation type is the first variant, the smooth bodied grenade is the second variant, the Model 16.
+The serrated fragmentation type (first variant),and the smooth bodied grenade (second variant), the Model 16.

 Both have the same inertial pull-fuze.
-When fired, the weight of the end piece would pull the friction igniter, automatically setting the time delay.
-Also, by just removing the rod, they could be used as hand grenades... one of the useful features of this type of time delay fuze.
-(Total length 880mm)
+When fired, the heavy end piece would be stripped from the fuze and light the friction igniter, automatically setting the time delay.
+With the rod removed, they served as pull fuzes for use as hand grenades .

-The first variant is heavily segmented, both inside and out, one of the most dramatic grenades in this regard.
+The first variant is massive and heavily segmented both inside and out, one of the most dramatic body styles from any country in this regard.
 The second model is very simple, just a plain cylindrical casting.
-Apparently, extra range was the goal for that version.
-Considering that the typical WWI battlefield was very soft & muddy, this grenade probably wasn't very effective, as if it hit the ground before detonating it no doubt buried itself quite well.
+Apparently, extra range was the design goal for that version.
+Considering that the typical WWI battlefield was very soft & muddy, this grenade probably wasn't very effective.
+Hitting the ground before detonating it no doubt would bury itself quite well, stifling the explosion.

 One side note....